Economic ethics

-Economic ethics is the combination of economics and ethics that unites value judgements from both disciplines to predict, analyze, and model economic phenomena.
-It encompasses the theoretical ethical prerequisites and foundations of economic systems.
-This particular school of thought dates back to the Greek philosopher Aristotle, whose Nicomachean Ethics describes the connection between objective economic principles and the consideration of justice.
-The academic literature on economic ethics is extensive, citing authorities such as natural law and religious law as influences on normative rules in economics.
-The consideration of moral philosophy, or that of a moral economy, is a point of departure in assessing behavioural economic models.
-The standard creation, application, and beneficiaries of economic models present a complex trilemma when ethics are considered.
-These ideas, in conjunction with the fundamental assumption of rationality in economics, create the link between economics and ethics.
+Economic ethics is the combination of economics and ethics, incorporating both disciplines to predict, analyze, and model economic phenomena.

+It can be summarized as the theoretical ethical prerequisites and foundations of economic systems.
+This principle can be traced back to the Greek philosopher Aristotle, whose Nicomachean Ethics describes the connection between objective economic principles and justice.
+The academic literature on economic ethics is extensive, citing natural law and religious law as influences on the rules of economics.
+The consideration of moral philosophy, or a moral economy, differs from behavioral economic models.
+The standard creation, application, and beneficiaries of economic models present a trilemma when ethics are considered.
+These ideas, in conjunction with the assumption of rationality in economics, create a link between economics and ethics.